Rep. Seth Berry wins another House District 55 term

 Berry won the House seat representing Bowdoin, Bowdoinham and part of Richmond Tuesday by an unofficial tally of 3,244 to 2,642 votes.

-Lewis took the majority of votes in Bowdoin, which favored him 943 to Berry’s 908 votes.
+Lewis took the majority of votes in Bowdoin, which favored him 943-908.
 Berry won the majority votes in both Bowdoinham and Richmond.

 Berry won his seventh term in the House of Representatives Tuesday.
 He first won the seat in 2006 and won reelection until he was ineligible to run due to term limits in 2014.
 Berry then ran for and won the seat again in 2016 and 2018.